Holiday Clean Up, Green Up: How to Avoid Dumping the Decorations

-Don’t forget, over 55 locations in DuPage County collect holiday lights for recycling – so don’t rush to dump them!
+Don’t forget, dozens of locations in DuPage County collect holiday lights for recycling – so don’t rush to dump them!
 Check here for a listing of towns.

-Plain paper cards are fully recyclable but foil lined envelopes and cards are not.
+Plain paper cards are fully recyclable but foil-lined envelopes and cards and singing cards are not.
 Consider hanging onto old Christmas cards to make gift tags for next year.

 One Final Tip…

 Stay organized and put items away with care!
 The more you can reuse a decoration, the smaller it’s environmental footprint.
-It’ll be easier to keep track of what you have – and avoid re-purchasing next year – if you properly organize decorations as you put them away.
+One study cited by the New York Times found that fake trees had to be reused for 20 years to mitigate their environmental impact.
+So make sure to pack that decor away with care each year!
+It’ll be easier to keep track of what you have – and avoid re-purchasing next year – if you properly organize and pack decorations as you put them away.
 There are tons of ideas online if you need inspiration.

 Happy New Year!